First NZ Taco Bell store could open as early as July next year, Restaurant Brands CEO says

 Of the planned 60 stores set to open by 2024, one third will be in New Zealand and the rest in Australia.

-The Taco Bell stores would be similar in style to Restaurant Brand's KFC store on Auckland's Fort Street, Creedy said.
+The Taco Bell stores would be similar in style to Restaurant Brand's KFC fast-casual dining restaurant on Auckland's Fort Street, Creedy said.

 "The Taco Bell roll-out internationally has been presented quite differently to historical Taco Bell's, primarily in the US, which have been around many, many years," he said.